maiisthebest/speedback-react/README.md

 You can add/remove people, generate rounds, and see who's taking a break.
 Want to add more magic?
 PRs are welcome!

 _This project was made for fun!
-I'm not an expert in design, so the styling might not be the fanciest, BUT it works!_
+I'm not an expert in design, so the styling might not be the fanciest, BUT it works_ 😝

 ## 🛠️ Tech Stack